Apply to join our team!

 Requirements:

-• Eligible to register as an undergraduate student at the University of Missouri-St. Louis (UMSL) for Spring 2024 to Spring 2025 for both NSP and UMSL Global OL Teams. *Only on the UMSL Global OL team can be a graduate student from Spring 2024- Spring 2025.
+- Eligible to register as an undergraduate student at the University of Missouri-St. Louis (UMSL) for Spring 2025 to Spring 2026 for both NSP and UMSL Global OL Teams. *Only on the UMSL Global OL team can a graduate student apply, but no graduate assistants or similar role from Spring 2025- Spring 2026 can apply.

-• Able to attend all training, work events, and Orientation dates on following pages.
+- Able to attend all training, work events, and Orientation dates on following tab

 Compensation: